ymorsi7/ymorsi7/Projects/PCA_Algorithm/README.md

 ## 1
 In this section, we aim to implement the PCA algorithm for dimensionality reduction in our image dataset.
 We will visualize the top 10 principal components as 28 × 28 images, focusing on both the entire dataset and specifically on the 'digit5' class.
 To gain insights into the significance of features, we will plot the eigenvalues in descending order.

-Below are plots of the top ten prinicpal components as 28x28 images.
+Below are plots of the top ten principal components as 28x28 images.

 ![PCs](images/p11.png)